amit712singhal/Sky-Now/README.md

  </picture>
 </a>

-## Contribution
+## 🤝 Contribution

-Contributions to this project are welcome!
-If you find any bugs or have suggestions for improvements, please create an issue or submit a pull request.
+Contributions are welcome!
+Here's how you can help:

-1. Fork the repository.
+1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
+2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add some feature'`).
+3. Commit changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`).
+4. Push to branch (`git push origin feature/YourFeature`)
-5. Create a new Pull Request.
+5. Create a Pull Request

-## Connect with Me
+## 🌐 Connect with Me

-I love connecting with new people and exploring new opportunities.
-Feel free to reach out to me through any of the platforms below:

 <table>
     <tr>